-In case we would like to support immigrants in their integration process, there are quite some playful options that we can choose.
+In case we would like to support immigrants in their integration process, there are quite some playful options that we can choose from.
 How about a treasure hunt this time?

 The first team that gets to the treasure, wins.
 When defining the treasure, it is good to think of something that can be shared with everyone, so that you finish in an inclusive manner.